 The local CSPF for an SR-TE LSP is performed in two phases.
-The first phase (Phase 1) computes a fully explicit path with all TE links to the destination specified as in the case of a RSVP-TE LSP.

-If the user enabled label stack reduction or compression for this LSP, a second phase (Phase 2) is applied to reduce the label stack so that adjacency SIDs corresponding to a segment of the explicit path are replaced with a node SID whenever the constraints of the path are met by all the ECMP paths to that node SID.
+Phase 1 computes a fully explicit path with all TE links to the destination specified, as in the case of an RSVP-TE LSP.
+If the user has enabled label stack reduction or compression for this LSP, Phase 2 is applied to reduce the label stack so that adjacency SIDs corresponding to a segment of the explicit path are replaced with a node SID whenever the constraints of the path are met by all the ECMP paths to that node SID.
 The details of the label reduction are provided in SR-TE LSP path label stack reduction.

-The CSPF computation algorithm for the fully explicit path in the first phase remains mostly unchanged from its behavior for an RSVP-TE LSP.
+The CSPF computation algorithm for the fully explicit path in Phase 1 remains mostly unchanged from its behavior in RSVP-TE LSP.

-The meaning of a strict and loose hop in the path of the LSP are the same as in CSPF for an RSVP-TE LSP.
+The meaning of a strict and loose hop in the path of the LSP is the same as in CSPF for RSVP-TE LSP.
 A strict hop means that the path from the previous hop must be a direct link.
 A loose hop means the path from the previous hop can traverse intermediate routers.

 A loose hop may be represented by a set of back-to-back adjacency SIDs if not all paths to the node SID of that loose hop satisfy the path TE constraints.
-This is different from the ip-to-label path computation method where a loose hop always matches a node SID because no TE constraints are checked in the path to that loose hop.
+This is different from the IP-to-label path computation method where a loose hop always matches a node SID because no TE constraints are checked in the path to that loose hop.

-When the label stack of the path is reduced or compressed, it is possible that a strict hop is represented by a node SID, if all the links from the previous hop satisfy the path TE constraints.
-This is different from the ip-to-label path computation method wherein a strict hop always matches an adjacency SID or a parallel adjacency set SID.
+When the label stack of the path is reduced or compressed, a strict hop may be represented by a node SID if all the links from the previous hop satisfy the path TE constraints.
+This is different from the IP-to-label path computation method where a strict hop always matches an adjacency SID or a parallel adjacency set SID.

-The first phase of CSPF returns a full explicit path with each TE link specified all the way to the destination and which label stack may contain protected adjacency SIDs, unprotected adjacency SIDs, and adjacency set SIDs.
-The user can influence the type of adjacency protection for the SR-TE LSP using a CLI command as described in SR-TE LSP path protection.
+The first phase of CSPF returns a full explicit path with each TE link specified all the way to the destination.
+The label stack may contain protected adjacency SIDs, unprotected adjacency SIDs, and adjacency set SIDs.
+The user can configure the type of adjacency protection for the SR-TE LSP using a CLI command as described in SR-TE LSP path protection.

-The SR OS does not support the origination of a global adjacency SID.
+SR OS does not support the origination of a global adjacency SID.
 If received from a third-party router implementation, it is added into the TE database but is not used in any CSPF path computation.